mindis/snowplow.github.com/_posts/2012-10-31-snowplow-in-a-universal-analytics-world-what-the-new-version-of-google-analytics-means-for-companies-adopting-snowplow.md

 ---
 layout: blog-post
 shortenedlink: New version of GA - what it means for SnowPlow adoption
-title: SnowPlow in a Universal Analytics world: what the new version of Google Analytics means for companies adopting SnowPlow
+title: SnowPlow in a Universal Analytics world - what the new version of Google Analytics means for companies adopting SnowPlow
 tags: snowplow google analytics
 author: Yali
 ---